rmindo/python-api/README.md

 ##### Flask API Container
-Run a separate container with public port 2000 and in a network api
+Run a separate container with public port 2000 in a network api

 ```
 $ docker pull rmindo/python-api